casangi/casadocs/docs/api/casatools.rst

 .. rubric:: Special Cases

 In some cases, the state within a tool must be maintained singularly for an entire CASA session.
-In these cases, a singleton object is instantiate and provided directly to the user.
+In these cases, a singleton object is instantiated and provided directly to the user.

 .. data:: ctsys